Lurker00/DX200-USB-Audio-Release/README.md

 **Q**: Is it safe to run DX200 in this mode?
 **A**: Actually, Mango on both DX80 and DX200 uses this mode to playback DSD.
 So, yes - it is safe!

-**Q**: Why XXX application is not compatible, but perfectly deals with true external USB DAC?
+**Q**: Why XXX application is not compatible, but perfectly deals with an external USB DAC?
 **A**: I don't know the exact reason, but, most probably, this is due to misuse of the volume controls, which leads to damaged bit stream output to this USB DAC.